 How long are the treatment and evaluation periods for the obesity studies conducted by Altasciences?

 The treatment and evaluation periods have ranged from 45 to 177 days.
 Our retention and completion rate for these subjects has been approximately 90%.

-What types of studies has Altasciences conducted in populations suffering from metabolic syndrome, obesity, diabetes, and NASH?
+types studies has Altasciences populations suffering conducted in from metabolic syndrome, obesity, diabetes, and NASH?
 We have conducted many different types of studies in these patient populations, from first-in-human (FIH), single ascending dose (SAD) to proof-of-concept (POC) studies.
 The focus of the studies ranges from glucose tolerance to pharmacokinetics, comparing obese subjects to those with normal weights.